 - Video: Older videos may not have text descriptions or captions.
 This is being addressed for new videos, and some priority older videos.

-- Keyboard users may have difficulties navigating the page, because link focus behaves inconsistently in different browsers and some content is only available on mouse hover.
+- Link focus on home page: Keyboard users may have difficulties navigating the page, because link focus behaves inconsistently in different browsers and some content is only available on mouse hover.

 To report a problem you have using this website, please email email@example.com.
 This will help us make improvements.
 Use this guide to contacting organisations about inaccessible websites for what information to include in your feedback.

 RMIT’s Web Accessibility Policy guides RMIT staff on how to create and maintain accessible websites.